 PHP Conditional Statements

 Conditions are expressions that PHP tests or evaluates to see whether they are true or false.
-Conditions are used in complex statements to determine whether a block of simple statements should be executed.
 To set up conditions, you compare values using comparison operators.

 You can also set up conditions in which you ask two or more questions.